jakobharder/burntime/doc/ai-behavior.md

 - group
   - travels with up to 4 people when at least 4 camps and 2 self-supporting camps can feed them
+  - recruits NPCs with at least 40% experience when available
 - camps
   - sets an expansion wait of 0-2 turns after creating a camp
   - expands independently of human camp progress
   - aims for 3 guards in threatened or strategically useful camps
+  - each camp uses at most 1 gun and 1 pitchfork
   - considers a camp threatened when an opponent is within 2 connected locations
 - attacks
   - has no fixed limit on the number of human camp defenders it may challenge
+  - at most 1 group member uses a pitchfork and none use guns
   - attacks with about 75% of the estimated defender strength when the risk is otherwise acceptable
   - assesses defenders using their attack, defense and health instead of a simplified weapon estimate
   - strongly prefers strategically useful enemy camps